aaronbrighton/model3.money/README.md

 ### Check on the status of the deployment

 Once CDK has finished standing up the CodePipeline pipeline in the `yarn deploy` step.
-The pipeline will proceed with the actualy static site deployment.
+The pipeline will proceed with the actual static site deployment.
 You can check the status of it from the CodePipeline UI: [https://console.aws.amazon.com/codesuite/codepipeline/pipelines](https://console.aws.amazon.com/codesuite/codepipeline/pipelines)